slamora/brackets-wiki/Extension-API-Research.md

 * Event bus provides looser coupling between subsystems which can make testing easier, reduce circular dependencies
 * Event bus is also a mechanism through which extensions could communicate some events today

-## Open Questions

-* Do we jump to ES6 modules?
-(And if so, which loader will do what we need the easiest?)
-* Which promises library do we use?

 ## Implementation Plan

 ### Phase 1: Research and Infrastructure